SanklaRishabh/Credit-card-Verification/README.md

 # Overview

-Generally, credit cards contain a 16-digit unique number issued to the holder.
+Generally, credit cards contain a 16-digit unique number that identifies the cardholder.
 The numbers are assigned according to the following rules:

 1. Starting from the leftmost digit, every alternate digit is multiplied by 2.